Friday, July 11, 2025

 He recognized how seemingly abstract thoughts and emotions

 are rooted in motor activity.
-For instance, thinking is not solely mental but
+For instance, thinking is not solely a mental process but is also connected to subtle muscular movements, such as those in the throat or eyes.
+This

 inherent connection to action led him to the concept of consciousness as a

-process, originates in perception compelled by the senses and bodily sensations.
+nature.
+In this concept, experience is a fundamentally motor-driven, active process that originates in perception, compelled by the senses and bodily sensations.

 The brain's perception of the environment triggers memory